khdcrawford/RSView/docs/FunctionalSpecs.md

 ### Use Case 2: Analyze health impact of acute respiratory infections around the world

+Using plot_rsv.py, the user can plot different metrics measuring the differential health impact of acute respiratory infections on children around the world.
+If they are interested in seeing how a particular country compares to the other countries in this dataset, they can use the optional 'highlight_country' to highlight their country of interest on the graph.

 ### Use Case 3: Analyze health impact trends in a specific country over time

+If the user would like to examine health trends in their country of interest more specifically, plot_rsv.py can also be used to plot the trend in health metrics for that country from 2000-2016.